dangmoody/HLML/README.md

 ==========

 I've always primarily used GLM as my maths library of choice, but there were a few things that always bugged me about it:
-* No default initialization of types.
+* Types don't get initialised to default values by design.
 * Sometimes had trouble reading past all of the templates.
 * Often have trouble debugging templates.
 * Typing the namespace all the time got annoying.